 The translation helps one to understand the Thamilian idioms better and the language used is a kind of Lankan Thamilian English.
 We must remember that it need not be ‘English – English’ as that mode is vanishing if you read contemporary world literature in English.
 However, a few careless errors have occurred in some places.

 The story in 128 pages is divided into short 20 pages.
 Let me show those portions which struck me for actuality, tenderness and critical observations:

 P 3: However, when I went to the University in the south and got to know the Sinhala undergraduates, I realised that the politics pursued by the Sri Lankan Government and the common Sinhala people were two different things.

 P10 & 11: Padavia, he explained, is one of the colonies where new settlements prospered.
 The jungle was cleared for the unemployed and landless youth to settle in these colonies.
 Most of the inhabitants have come from the South of Sri Lanka.
-Some landless Kandyan Sinhalese also have settled in these colonies.
+Some landless Kandyan Sinhalese also settled in these colonies.
 My father is one settler.
-We were given not only free land, but also free rations of rice, dhal and dried fish for three years.
+We were given not only free land, but also free rations of rice, dhal, and dried fish for three years.
 My father was an early settler of the scheme.
-Even though the land and rations were given free, people were reluctant to come and settle down, as it was jungle area.”
+Even though the land and rations were given free, people were reluctant to come and settle down, as it was a jungle area.”

 P 12: Kandyan beauties were glamorized in popular songs.
 They were often referred to as “Menike’, meaning gem.
 Their fair skins and aristocratic bearing made them very attractive.
 However, the charming figure before my eyes mesmerised me.
-It was one of those sights that capture you eyes, your heart and mind instantly.
+It was one of those sights that capture your eyes, your heart and mind instantly.

 After touching the water in the glass as done in traditional Sinhalese custom, I accepted the cup of tea.